sudoalgorithm/Hybrid-Application-Control-on-Kubernetes/README.md

 Security | Protected LDAP with Certs | **KeyProtect service** is a roadmap item for next release Networking | Using Calico network policies to block traffic | OCP service mesh (based on Calico)

-### links to access the application GUI and the chatbot service
+## Links to access the application GUI and the chatbot service
 * Chatbot application link on Managed Openshift On Cloud: http://assistant-bot-assistant-bot.rhosmn-ce16e8809c82e1ef7eea8f973108a42d-0001.eu-de.containers.appdomain.cloud/
-* Chatbot application link on Managed Openshift On Cloud: 161.156.72.178:32306/
+* Chatbot application link on Managed Openshift On Cloud: http://161.156.72.178:32306/
 * Openshift on OKD dashboard: https://master.openshift.local:8443/ (note must add the IP 161.156.72.178 to DNS/hosts file)